This article is about 1 week old

 Assisted living is the next care level up from independent living.
 Residents in these facilities need ongoing support and assistance with one or more activities of daily living, such as bathing, toileting, managing medications or preparing meals.

-According to Genworth Financial’s 2023 Cost of Care Survey (the most recent data available), the average cost of an assisted living facility is $5,350 per month.
-This estimate includes the rent on the living space, meals and some of the support services you’ll receive, depending on how the contract is written.
+According to Genworth Financial’s 2024 Cost of Care Survey (the most recent data available), the average cost of an assisted living facility is $5,900 per month.
+This estimate includes the rent for the living space, meals and some of the support services you’ll receive, depending on how the contract is written.
 This monthly estimate typically does not include any health care services.
-Some amenities may also be billed separately.
+Some amenities may also be billed separately, such as medication management and incontinence help.

 Fees can vary based on location and the mix of services you need.
 For example, seniors who need lower levels of care (assistance with managing medications, for instance) may spend less than those requiring a higher level of care (more hands-on help with personal hygiene and moving around).